 Survey of the Arts

-+ Weekly classes with school art teacher
++ Weekly classes with the school art teacher

 + Quarter 1: Creative Writing